 Focus on what you and your partner like about each other.
 This could be a certain laugh or smile, or other joys you share together.

-It’s okay to be shy when you talk about sex with your partner.
+It’s OK to be shy when you talk about sex with your partner.
 But talking gets easier with practice.
 Use these tips when you talk with each other.

 Choose a time and place when you’re both relaxed and comfortable.